 This tool creates a space where everyone is heard, enabling participants to explore and formulate their own thoughts or feelings on an issue without interruption.
 It can help in uncovering and resolving conflict as well as allowing people to gather and consolidate their thoughts before a group discussion.
 Listening in pairs is also a good way of developing skills in active listening.

 Split into pairs, one person is the listener, the other the speaker.
 The speaker talks about their thoughts or feelings on the issue that you've chosen.
-Encourage the thinker to speak first thoughts - that is to speak as thoughts enter the mind without analysing or holding back.
-This may seem difficult at first - think of it as holding an internal monologue, but out loud.
+Encourage the thinker to speak first thoughts – that is to speak as thoughts enter the mind without analysing or holding back.
+This may seem difficult at first – think of it as holding an internal monologue, but out loud.
 The role of the listener is to give full attention to the thinker without interrupting, questioning or commenting.
 The listener can provide an attentive and supportive atmosphere through eye contact, body language, encouraging noises, smiles and nods.
-If the thinker gets stuck the listener may ask neutral questions such as “How does that make you feel?
+If the thinker gets stuck the listener may ask open questions such as “How do you feel about that?
 Why do you think that?”
+If the listener offers a summary at the end, it can help to check understanding and reassure the speaker that they've been heard.
 After a set time (one - four minutes is usually plenty) thinker and listener swap roles.

 10 minutes – 3 hours; 5 – 100 people

 Both roleplays and simulations are an opportunity to enact a scenario, practice skills around that scenario, and explore emotional reactions to it.
 The difference is simple.
 If people are taking on a specific role within the scenario it's a roleplay.
 If they are exploring a scenario as themselves it's a simulation.
 In some situations some participants will be themselves whilst others take on roles and interact with them.
 Simulations are good for practising new skills, or existing skills in new situations.
-Roleplays help to understand people's reactions, and can give insights into the thoughts and feelings of “opponents”.
+Roleplays help to understand people's reactions, and can give insights into the thoughts and feelings of people in a different situation.

-For either, select a situation to be played out.
+For either a roleplay or simulation, select a situation to be played out.
 Ask yourself what you want to examine and why.
 A simple situation is best.
 Explain the situation carefully, including the groups represented (e.g. police and protesters) and the physical layout.
-If you need people to take on roles ask them to volunteer- never force people to play a role they're uncomfortable with.
+If you need people to take on roles ask them to volunteer– never force people to play a role they're uncomfortable with.
 Give them a few minutes to get into their roles.
 Ask everyone who is not playing to be active observers.

 The facilitator stops the simulation or roleplay when enough issues have been uncovered, the exercise comes to a natural end or people want to stop.
 The play should also be stopped if a participant shows great tension or gets too involved.
 Have a short break, de-role (see below) and then evaluate the exercise.

-Hassle lines are a form of quick roleplay.
-They are great for getting people to explore their emotional responses to a situation, to look at body language or to prepare for a particular situation such as aggression from the public or the police during a protest or action.
+Paired roleplay (sometimes called Hassle lines or Parallel Lines) is a quick and simple variation.
+It is great for getting people to explore their emotional responses to a situation, to look at body language or to prepare for a particular situation such as aggression from the public or the police during a protest or action.
 As with any role play, make it clear that anyone who isn't comfortable participating is welcome to act as an observer.

 After any roleplay it's important to provide participants with the chance to de-role, that is to come out of their role and leave any strong emotions behind.
 You will need to judge the level of de-roleing required, depending on the intensity of the roleplay.
 A simple shake, or a few deep breaths may be all that you need.
 Other options include taking a break, a physical game, or a visualisation that takes people's attention elsewhere (to a pleasant memory, for example).